Certified Internet of Things Practitioner (CIoTP™) Training Course

 • CSSP Auditor

-Target Student: This course is primarily designed for cybersecurity professionals preparing for or currently performing job functions related to protecting information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
-It is ideal for roles within federal contracting companies and private sector firms whose mission or strategic objectives require the execution of Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operations and incident handling.
-This course focuses on the knowledge, ability, and skills necessary to defend information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.
+Target Student: This course is primarily intended for cybersecurity practitioners who are preparing for or currently performing job functions related to protecting information systems by ensuring availability, integrity, authentication, confidentiality, and non-repudiation.
+It is ideal for roles in federal contracting companies and private sector firms whose mission or strategic objectives involve executing Defensive Cyber Operations (DCO) or DoD Information Network (DODIN) operations and incident handling.
+The course focuses on the knowledge, ability, and skills necessary to defend these information systems in a cybersecurity context, including protection, detection, analysis, investigation, and response processes.

 Certified Artificial Intelligence (AI) Practitioner

-35 HoursArtificial intelligence (AI) and machine learning (ML) have become indispensable tools for many organizations.
-When used effectively, these technologies provide valuable insights that drive critical decisions and enable the creation of innovative products and services.
-This course will guide you through applying various approaches and algorithms to solve business problems using AI and ML, following a systematic workflow to develop robust solutions, utilizing open-source tools to build, test, and deploy those solutions, and ensuring user privacy is protected.
-The course includes practical activities for each topic area.
+35 HoursArtificial intelligence (AI) and machine learning (ML) have become indispensable components of the toolkit for numerous organizations.
+When leveraged effectively, these technologies provide actionable insights that drive critical decision-making and empower organizations to develop exciting, innovative, and novel products and services.
+This course demonstrates how to apply various approaches and algorithms to resolve business challenges through AI and ML, adhere to a methodical workflow for developing robust solutions, utilize open-source and commercial tools to create, test, and deploy these solutions, and ensure the protection of user privacy.
+Each topic area includes hands-on activities to reinforce learning.

-Course Objectives: In this course, you will learn how to implement AI techniques to address business challenges.
+Course Objectives: In this course, you will implement AI techniques to address business problems.
 You will:

-- Define a general approach to solve a given business problem using applied AI and ML.
+- Define a general approach to solve a specific business problem using applied AI and ML.

-- Gather and refine a dataset to prepare it for training and testing.
+- Collect and refine a dataset to prepare it for training and testing.

-- Train and fine-tune a machine learning model.
+- Train and tune a machine learning model.

 - Build clustering models.